 All loans held by the company and all notes issued under the EMTN Programme are secured against properties owned by the parent company LiveWest Homes Limited under a security trust deed.
-As at 31 March 2021 the company had drawn £606.4m (2020: £406.1m) which was fully on-lent to LiveWest Homes under a group funding agreement.
+As at 31 March 2022 the company had drawn £654.5m (2021: £606.4m) which was fully on-lent to LiveWest Homes under a group funding agreement.

-In order to manage interest rate risks for the group, the company has fixed rate swaps with a nominal value of £255m (2020: £339.5m).
+In order to manage interest rate risks for the group, the company has fixed rate swaps with a nominal value of £219m (2021: £255m).
 These agreements are matched by intra-group swap agreements with LiveWest Homes.
-As at 31 March 2021 the swaps had a negative mark to market value of £65.7m (2020: £96.6m).
-During the year swaps with a total notional value of £62.8m (and mark to market of £9.5m) maturing between 2027 and 2035 were terminated by paying their mark to market value.
+As at 31 March 2022 the swaps had a negative mark to market value of £43.5m (2021: £65.7m).

 The Company posted cash collateral of £30m in March 2021 against the mark to market of one of its ISDA Agreements.
-This cash will revert to the Company in September 2023 and receives an interest rate based on SONIA.
+This cash will revert to the company in September 2023 and receives an interest rate based on SONIA.